-Armed with evidence for the model's main mechanisms, we take the full structure of the model to the data in this section.
-This allows us to estimate the aggregate effects of changing port technologies in Section 7.1.
+We take the full structure of the model to the data in this section.
+This allows us to estimate the aggregate effects of changing port technologies in Section 7.

 Taking the model to the data consists of three steps.
-In the first step, we calculate inland and shipping costs across cities and choose a functional form for endogenous transshipment costs as a function of land use, $\psi(F)$.
+In the first step, we calculate inland and sea shipping costs across cities and choose a functional form for endogenous transshipment costs as a function of land use, $\psi(F)$ .
 In the second step, we choose the values of the model's seven structural parameters.
 In the last step, we back out the values of unobserved city fundamentals (amenities, productivities and exogenous transshipment costs) using a cross section of observed city characteristics: population, shipping flows and GDP.
 Below, we describe each of these steps in detail.